 A third period may be distinguished in the art of N. Hvóschinskaya, after the end of the seventies.
-The novels of this period - among which the series entitled The Album: Groups and Portraits is the most striking have a new character.
+The novels of this period - among which the series entitled The Album: Groups and Portraits is the most striking - have a new character.
 When the great liberal movement which Russia had lived through in the early sixties came to an end, and reaction had got the upper hand, after 1864, hundreds and hundreds of those who had been prominent in this movement as representatives of advanced thought and reform abandoned the faith and the ideals of their best years.
-Under a thousand various pretexts they now tried to persuade themselves - and, of course, those women who had trusted themthat new times had come, and new requirements had grown up; that they had only become "practical" when they deserted the old banner and ranged themselves under a new one - that of personal enrichment; that to do this was on their part a necessary self-sacrifice, a manifestation of "virile citizenship," which requires from every man that he should not stop even before the sacrifice of his ideals in the interest of his "cause."
+Under a thousand various pretexts they now tried to persuade themselves and, of course, those women who had trusted themthat new times had come, and new requirements had grown up; that they had only become "practical" when they deserted the old banner and ranged themselves under a new one - that of personal enrichment; that to do this was on their part a necessary self-sacrifice, a manifestation of "virile citizenship," which requires from every man that he should not stop even before the sacrifice of his ideals in the interest of his "cause."
 "V. Krestovskiy," as a woman who had loved the ideals, understood better than any man the real sense of these sophisms.
 She must have bitterly suffered from them in her personal life; and I doubt whether in any literature there is a collection of such "groups and portraits" of deserters as we see in The Album, and especially in At the Photographer's.
-In reading these stories we are conscious of a loving heart which bleeds as it describes these deserters, and this makes of "The groups and portraits" a comedy being played before you, but life itself unrolled before your eyes - as if the author had simply opened a wall and shown you what is going on inside this or that house."
-In these just words one of our critics, Skabitchévskiy, has described Ostróvskiy's work.
+In reading these stories we are conscious of a loving heart which bleeds as it describes these deserters, and this makes of "The groups and portraits" of N. D.Hvóschinskaya one of the finest pieces of "subjective realism" we possess in our literature.